Florida Wind Speed · Lee County · Post-Ian

 HVHZ status: Not HVHZ.
 Standard FL Product Approval applies.

-Code edition: Florida Building Code 8th Edition (2023), ASCE 7-22 by reference
+Code edition: Florida Building Code 8th Edition (2023), ASCE 7-22 by reference.

-Permitting authorities: Lee County Community Development, City of Cape Coral, City of Fort Myers, Bonita Springs, Estero, Fort Myers Beach, City of Sanibel
+Permitting authorities: Lee County Community Development, City of Cape Coral, City of Fort Myers, Bonita Springs, Estero, Fort Myers Beach, City of Sanibel.

 Frequently asked